Leipzig-Furman-Plutarch/CITE-VirtualMachine/Links.md

 **Leipzig-Furman Collaboration: virtualMachine2017**

+## CITE-App

+A single-page application for browsing libraries in `.cex` format is online at: <http://192.168.33.10/cite.html>

+By default, it loads a sample `.cex` file with texts in Greek, Latin, English, Pesian, Arabic, and German.
+Other `.cex` libraries may be found at <https://github.com/cite-architecture/citedx>, which is checked out into this virtual machine at `/vagrant/citedx`.

 ## CiteServlet2

 **CiteServlet2** (**cs2**) is a JVM server application written in [Groovy](http://groovy-lang.org) and using [Apache Jena Fuseki](https://jena.apache.org/documentation/serving_data/) as a datastore.
 Text and collection data is encoded as RDF statements in `.ttl` format.